Skip to main content

 Consultant Colorectal Surgeon

 Mr Alastair Simpson is a Consultant Colorectal and General Surgeon.
-He is also an Honorary Associate Professor at the University of Nottingham and the Clinical Director of the East Midlands Cancer Alliance.
+He is also an Honorary Associate Professor at the University of Nottingham, the Clinical Director of the East Midlands Cancer Alliance and the National Speciality Advisor to NHS England for Cancer Surgery.

 Alastair graduated from Nottingham University Medical School in 2002 and completed his early surgical training in the East Midlands, obtaining a PhD in Colorectal Surgery in 2015.
 He went on to complete a distinguished Fellowship at the Peter MacCallum Cancer Centre in Melbourne, Australia in 2016.
 It was here that he specialised in robotic surgery and advanced cancer surgery.